EvidenceNOW: Southwest Cooperative

 Region and Population

 Colorado and New Mexico have a combined population of 7.5 million people.
-The States are racially and ethnically diverse, with substantial Hispanic (Colorado: 21.2 percent; New Mexico: 47.7 percent) and Native American (Colorado: 1.6 percent; New Mexico: 10.4 percent) populations.1 The burden of cardiovascular disease (CVD) and related conditions is very high.
-In each State, about 20 percent of adults die of heart disease and 5 percent from stroke, 21 percent have high blood pressure, and 34 percent have high blood cholesterol, 6 to 7 percent have diabetes, and more than half are overweight or obese.
-2,3
+The States are racially and ethnically diverse, with substantial Hispanic (Colorado: 21.3 percent; New Mexico: 48.5 percent) and Native American (Colorado: 1.6 percent; New Mexico: 10.6 percent) populations.1 The burden of cardiovascular disease (CVD) and related conditions is very high.
+In each State, about 20 percent of adults die of heart disease and 5 percent from stroke,2 25 to 30 percent have high blood pressure, 6 to 7 percent have diabetes,3 nearly 60 percent are overweight or obese,4,5 and about 30 percent have high cholesterol levels.6

-- Conduct a cluster randomized trial with an external matched cohort control group using the RE-AIM model (Reach, Effectiveness, Adoption, Implementation, and Maintenance) to examine two practice transformation approaches to improve cardiovascular risk in primary care patients.
+- Conduct a cluster randomized trial with an external matched cohort control group using the RE-AIM model (Reach, Effectiveness, Adoption, Implementation, and Maintenance) to examine two practice transformation approaches (i.e., standard versus enhanced intervention with patient engagement activities) to improve cardiovascular risk in primary care patients.

 - Identify key practice characteristics and other contextual factors that affect the response of practices to the two interventions.